Schools should step up their social media game. Here’s why, platform-by-platform.

 To find out, we analyzed 1,000 school districts from across the country.
 After collecting data on the types of platforms each district used in 2017, we focused specifically on the ways they were using each platform: Where were they posting?
 When were they posting?
 What were they saying?

-What we found is that industry-best practices that drive results in the private sector marketing world are not being applied in schools.
-Luckily, there are a few basic adjustments that schools can make to their online presence to improve their marketing efforts.
+What we found is that industry-best social media practices that drive results in the private sector marketing world are not being applied in schools on social media.
+Luckily, there are a few basic adjustments that schools can make to their online presence to improve their social media marketing efforts.
 We’ll explain how you can fill those gaps, platform-by-platform, and show up on social the right way.

 Percentage of Districts on Each Platform